crisislab-platform/meshtastic-server/api-server/DOCS.md

 ### `WebSocket /info/live`

+A live stream of telemetry from every node in the mesh.
+Each node will broadcast a message at the interval configured using `/admin/set-mesh-settings`.
 Each message is a JSON serialised [CrisislabMessage.LiveInfo protobuf](https://github.com/search?q=repo%3Atobyck%2Fcrisislab-meshtastic-protobufs%20crisislab.proto%20LiveData&type=code).
 Please refer to the linked protobuf definition to see what this contains as it's subject to change.
 You may also need to refer to protobufs defined by the Meshtastic project, not us.
 [This website](https://buf.build/meshtastic/protobufs/docs/main:meshtastic) can be helpful for that, otherwise you can search through [our fork of Meshtastic's protobuf repository](https://github.com/tobyck/crisislab-meshtastic-protobufs).

 ## Running the server